laszlo-horvath/awesome-less-mixins/README.md

 * Separate mixins into namespaces by types
 * Some kind of test method
+* Documentation
-* Example for every mixin
+* How to use and examples for every mixin

 ##License